mbridak/not1mm/README.md

 ## Changes of note

 - [23-4-3] Added dialog to select from defined contests in the active database.
+Force Station settings then new contest dialog on new DB creation.
+Add Greneral Logging type.

 <details>

 <summary>March 2023</summary>

 - [23-3-31] Now saving station settings in the contest database.
 - [23-3-30] Added Open new and Open existing database
 - [23-3-29] Added a new contest dialog.